itzbw/ft_transcendence/README.md

 	- User profile must display stats (wins, losses,...)
 	- Users have a match history, including dates and other relevant details

+	- User's avatar display size must be set + can be changed + default avatar must be set by JS if backend->none

+	- User must be able to delete its account

 ### Miscellaneous